Types of concrete: High-performance concrete

+HPC is concrete that develops a strength greater than 50 MPa at 28, 56, or 90 days.
+These strengths generally require well-graded hard rock aggregates, a fairly high proportion of cement plus fly ash, water-reducing admixtures, and the silica fume, with relatively low water content.
+Extended mixing may be necessary to adequately disperse the silica fume, which is generally supplied in a granular format.
+The rich mixes may cause high heat of hydration in thick placements, which can be moderated by using a higher proportion of fly-ash, up to 30% of the cement content.
+Limestone powder may also be used to increase fluidity.

 Ultra-high-performance concrete

 Ultra-high-performance concrete is a new type of concrete that is being developed by agencies concerned with infrastructure protection.
 UHPC is characterized by being a steel fibre-reinforced cement composite material with compressive strengths in excess of 150 MPa, up to and possibly exceeding 250 MPa.

 UHPC is also characterized by its constituent material make-up: typically fine-grained sand, fumed silica, small steel fibers, and special blends of high-strength Portland cement.
 Note that there is no large aggregate.
 The current types in production (Ductal, Taktl, etc.) differ from normal concrete in compression by their strain hardening, followed by sudden brittle failure.
 Ongoing research into UHPC failure via tensile and shear failure is being conducted by multiple government agencies and universities around the world.

 Micro-reinforced ultra-high-performance concrete

 Micro-reinforced ultra-high-performance concrete is the next generation of UHPC.
 In addition to high compressive strength, durability and abrasion resistance of UHPC, micro-reinforced UHPC is characterized by extreme ductility, energy absorption and resistance to chemicals, water and temperature.
 The continuous, multi-layered, three dimensional micro-steel mesh exceeds UHPC in durability, ductility and strength.
 The performance of the discontinuous and scattered fibers in UHPC is relatively unpredictable.
 Micro-reinforced UHPC is used in blast, ballistic and earthquake resistant construction, structural and architectural overlays, and complex facades.

 Ducon was the early developer of micro-reinforced UHPC, which has been used in the construction of new World Trade Center in New York.